aws-games/cloud-game-development-toolkit/modules/jenkins/README.md

 terraform output jenkins_alb_dns_name
 ```

-!!! note
-    if you are accessing the load balancer directly, you may receive a `Warning: Potential Security Risk Ahead` warning.
-This is due to a mismatch in the certificates FQDN.
-To continue click `advanced` then click `Accept the Risk and Continue`.

 ## Configuring Jenkins

 When accessing Jenkins for the first time, an administrators password is required.
 This password is auto-generated and available through the ECS logs.
 The administrative user will be replaced with a new user upon completion of the setup, see [Creating Users](README.md#creating-users).